 Westchester Disabled On the Move Inc. serves people with disabilities through information and referral, aid finding housing, benefits advisement, advocacy, medicaid facilitated enrollment for seniors, the blind, and the disabled, and more.

 Collaborates with 38 libraries in Westchester County to provide access to resources and services and to enhance and support library service for the more than 940,000 residents.
 We are one of New York State’s 23 public library systems which were established in 1958 by State Education Law.

 The Department of Building is responsible for the enforcement of the ordinances of the City of White Plains and all applicable county and state laws which regulate the use and occupancy of private land and structures.

-An agency of the City government which provides many essential services for the City residents, institutional and business and communities,visitors and shoppers in a timely, environmentally conscious and cost effective manner.
+An agency of the city government which provides many essential services for city residents, institutional, business and communities,visitors and shoppers in a timely, environmentally conscious and cost effective manner.

 Provides the various departments and agencies of the City of White Plains with all required materials, supplies, and equipment through sound purchasing techniques pursuant to New York State Municipal Law and the Charter of the City of White Plains.